FIXP-membership via Convex Optimization: Games, Cakes, and Markets: Preliminaries

 \begin{definition}[Algebraic Circuit] An algebraic circuit $C$ is a circuit using gates in $\{+,-,\ast,\div,\max,\min\}$ as well as rational constants.
 We let $\size(C)$ denote the size of the circuit, including the description of the rational constants. \end{definition}

 Next, we define the notion of a \emph{basic \FIXP\ problem}.

-\begin{definition}[Basic \FIXP\ problem] A search problem $\Pi$ is a basic $\FIXP$ problem if every instance $I$ describes a nonempty compact convex domain $D_I$ described by a set of linear inequalities with rational coefficients and a continuous map $F_I\colon D_I\rightarrow D_I$ given by an algebraic circuit $C_I$,\footnote{Note that here it is promised that the algebraic circuit $C_I$ is well-defined (i.e., does not divide by zero), and that it indeed represents a function $F_I$ with $F_I(D_I) \subseteq D_I$.
-As long as the circuit is well-defined, the function will be continuous, since all gates perform continuous operations.} and the solution set is $\Sol(I) = \{x\in D_I\mid F_I(x)=x\}$. \end{definition}
+\begin{definition}[Basic \FIXP\ problem] A search problem $\Pi$ is a basic $\FIXP$ problem if every instance $I$ describes a nonempty compact convex domain $D_I$ described by a set of linear inequalities with rational coefficients and a continuous map $F_I\colon D_I\rightarrow D_I$ given by an algebraic circuit $C_I$,\footnote{Note that given an algebraic circuit, it is not clear how to check that it is indeed well-defined (i.e., does not divide by zero), and that it indeed represents a function $F_I$ with $F_I(D_I) \subseteq D_I$.
+For that reason, we assume that it is promised that the algebraic circuit $C_I$ indeed satisfies these two properties (in other words, we only consider instances where this is the case).
+Furthermore, note that as long as the circuit is well-defined, the function will be continuous, since all gates perform continuous operations.} and the solution set is $\Sol(I) = \{x\in D_I\mid F_I(x)=x\}$. \end{definition}

 We now discuss reductions between search problems.
 Let $\Pi$ and $\Gamma$ be search problems with real-valued search space.
 A $\emph{many-one reduction}$ from $\Pi$ to $\Gamma$ is a pair of maps $(f,g)$.
 The instance mapping $f$ maps instances $I$ of $\Pi$ to instances $f(I)$ of $\Gamma$, and for any solution $y\in\Sol(f(I))$ the solution mapping $g$ maps the pair $(I,y)$ to a solution $g(I,y)\in\Sol(I)$ of $\Pi$.
 In order to avoid meaningless reductions, it is required that $\Sol(f(I))\neq\emptyset$ if $\Sol(I)\neq\emptyset$.
 We require that the instance mapping $f$ is computable in polynomial time. \citet{SICOMP:EtessamiY10} defined the notion of \emph{SL}-reductions where the solution mapping $g$ is \emph{separable linear}.
 This means there exists a map $\pi\colon\{1,\dots, d_I\}\rightarrow \{1,\dots, d_{f(I)}\}$ and rational constants $a_i,b_i$, $i=1,\dots, d_I,$ such that for $y\in\Sol(f(I))$ one has that $x=g(I,y)$ is given by $x_i = a_iy_{\pi(i)}+b_i$ for all~$i$.\footnote{ This allows one, for example, to project away auxiliary variables.} The map $\pi$ and the constants $a_i,b_i$ should be computable from $I$ in polynomial time.